ScumbagScalawag/ScumbagScalawag/README.md

   - Mountain Biking (but, like, not the hard-core version)

 ##### Why is your username like that?
-  - Well, when I was in highschool, I created my Discord and GitHub profiles to facilitate some light gaming.
+  - Well, when I was in highschool, I created my Discord and GitHub profiles to facilitate some light gaming stuff.
 I was certain I hated technology and treated my Discord and GitHub profiles like as if nobody would ever see them.
 Now, **technology is the core of what I do**.
+There is a lot of overlap in the tech I use in my leisure and the tech I use for work.
 I may change my profile name one day, but for now it stays.

 <!--
 **ScumbagScalawag/ScumbagScalawag** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.